Mike Talboy

 Mike Talboy (born August 2, 1977) was a Democratic member of the Missouri House of Representatives.
 Talboy represented the 37th District, which at the time encompassed much of downtown Kansas City south of the Missouri River, as well as portions of the East Side.
 During the 96th General Assembly, he also served as House Minority Floor Leader.
 He is a practicing attorney who formerly served as Burns & McDonnell Engineering's Director of Governmental Affairs.
+He also currently serves as the political director for the Kansas City Building and Construction Trades.

 Personal history

 Mike Talboy was born in Boise, Idaho to Dr. Glenn E. Talboy, Jr., a surgeon, and Edna (Salcedo) Talboy, an education and instructional design consultant.
 He has two brothers.
 Talboy is of partly Colombian heritage: his maternal grandfather, Hector Salcedo, immigrated to the United States at the age of 33.
 Talboy moved with his family to Kansas City in 1993.
 He received a bachelor's degree in Communications from the University of Missouri–Kansas City in 2000, and a Juris Doctor from the University of Missouri–Kansas City School of Law in 2002.
 When the General Assembly was not in session, Talboy practiced law with the Kansas City firm Polsinelli Shughart.